Skip to main content

 Entropy

 Entropy is a measure of the disorder or randomness in a system.
 In thermodynamics, it quantifies the amount of energy in a physical system that is not available to do work.
-The second law of thermodynamics states that the total entropy of an isolated system can never decrease over time, and it tends to increase, reflecting the natural tendency of systems to evolve towards thermodynamic equilibrium.
+The second law of thermodynamics states that the total entropy of an isolated system can never decrease over time, which implies that natural processes tend to move towards a state of maximum disorder.

 Recommended video: